 You also want to watch out for moose crossing the road.
 They are Alaska’s largest land mammal and could cause some severe damage.
 When visiting Alaska, you should always bring warm clothes like hats, gloves, boots, and coats because temperatures can drop below zero degrees Fahrenheit in winter.

 It depends on your favorite thing to do and the activities you plan on embarking on.

 Many people who travel to Alaska for vacations or work live here six months out of the year and typically don’t even think about packing outdoor-oriented clothing, so avoid packing light during your visit.

-When someone travels from a warm-weather destination and realizes that they’ll need 5 layers instead of 1-2 for their trip it’s like a sucker punch.
+When someone travels from a warm-weather destination and realizes that they’ll need five layers instead of 1-2 for their trip, it’s like a sucker punch.
 It’s not the time to be a hero and try to pack light.

 How do I prepare for Alaska?

-You need to prepare for your Alaska vacation no matter if it is your first trip or if you’ve already visited Alaska and no matter if you plan on visiting during the summer months or winter.
+You need to prepare for your Alaska vacation, whether it is your first trip or if you’ve already visited Alaska and if you plan on visiting during the summer or winter.

 Here are some Alaska travel tips to help you make the most of your trip.